 Forbearance for Borrowers Affected by the COVID-19 National Emergency

-COVID-19 Forbearance: If you can't pay your mortgage because you're struggling financially due to COVID-19, you can ask for mortgage payment relief (forbearance) through the end of the Presidentially Declared COVID-19 National Emergency.
+COVID-19 Forbearance: If you can't pay your mortgage because you're struggling financially due to COVID-19, you can ask for mortgage payment relief (forbearance) through May 31, 2023.
+You must request the initial COVID-19 Forbearance from your mortgage servicer by May 31, 2023.

-FHA offers COVID-19 Recovery Options to borrowers who are on a COVID-19 Forbearance, or borrowers who did not participate in a COVID-19 Forbearance who were 90 days or more delinquent through the end of the Presidentially Declared COVID-19 National Emergency.
+The COVID-19 Recovery Loss Mitigation Options provide borrowers with options to bring their Mortgage current and may reduce the P&I portion of their monthly mortgage payment to reduce the risk of re-default and assist in the broader COVID-19 recovery.
+FHA offers COVID-19 Recovery Options to borrowers who are on a COVID-19 Forbearance, or borrowers who did not participate in a COVID-19 Forbearance who are 90 days or more delinquent through October 30, 2024.

 - COVID-19 Recovery Standalone Partial Claim: For borrowers who can resume making their current mortgage payments, the COVID-19 Recovery Standalone Partial Claim allows mortgage payment arrearages to be placed in a zero interest subordinate lien against the property.
 The Partial Claim amount does not require payment until the last mortgage payment is made, the loan is refinanced, or the property is sold, whichever occurs first.

 - COVID-19 Recovery Modification: For borrowers who cannot resume making their current monthly mortgage payments, the COVID-19 Recovery Modification resolves the outstanding mortgage payment arrearages by adding it to the principal loan balance of the first mortgage, extending the term to 30 or 40 years at the current fixed market interest rate, and targets reducing the borrower's monthly principal and interest portion of their monthly mortgage payment.
-The 30-year COVID-19 Recovery Modification must include a Partial Claim if the borrower has Partial Claim funds available.
-A 40-year COVID-19 Recovery Modification must include a Partial Claim.
+The COVID-19 Recovery Modification must include a Partial Claim if the borrower has Partial Claim funds available.

 - COVID-19 Pre-Foreclosure Sale (PFS): If the borrower does not qualify for any of the COVID-19 Home Retention Options and the property sales value is not enough to pay the loan in full, the servicer may be able to accept less than the full amount owed by approving eligible borrowers for a Pre-Foreclosure Sale, also known as a short sale.